(reading time: 1 hour 16 minutes)

 “Why are you stopping me?
 Isn’t the beast up there somewhere?”
 Bombast asked, pointing into the field past the aker’s neck.

 “No, it’s already before us.
 This is its head.”

 “Looks like nothing more than an ugly statue.”
-The ground rumbled, sending their five hundred soldiers to their knees.
-A slight wave moved through the field, making grass and flowers roll, sending the few rabards and ratmuns that burrowed into its flesh running out.
+The ground rumbled, frightening their five hundred soldiers to their knees.
+A slight wave moved through the field, making grass and flowers roll, sending the few rabards and ratmuns that burrowed into its flesh bounding out.
 “I guess it understood me.”
 There wasn’t a speck of fear in his voice, and worse, not a bit of curiosity either.